Back to Blog

 Companies can use these insights to optimize their HR practices and align them with broader business goals.
 In fact, companies using advanced HR data analytics capabilities were found to be eight times more likely to be high-performing.

-Outside third parties, such as consulting firms or financial entities like private equity firms, can also use these insights to inform investment and management decisions.
+Outside third parties, such as consulting firms, often use workforce analytics to derive insights into organizational effectiveness and talent optimization to make strategic recommendations for business changes.
+Financial entities like private equity firms can also use these insights to inform investment and management decisions, as well as performing operational due diligence on companies.

 Internally, businesses rely on workforce analytics to devise effective strategies for workforce management, talent acquisition, and other performance management and improvement goals.

-For example, analysis can be used to help improve hiring criteria, streamline workforce planning, or to enhance employee experience and engagement.
+For example, analysis can help improve hiring criteria and employee retention, streamline workforce planning, or enhance employee experience, sentiment, and engagement.

 Modern tools like Aura have simplified the process of gathering and interpreting HR data, allowing companies to adjust their strategies quickly.
 This approach ensures that decisions are backed by comprehensive data rather than intuition alone.